 The leading international system of quality assessment,

-improvement and accreditation of corporate learning functions
+improvement and accreditation for corporate learning functions

-CLIP ACCREDITED CLOs INCLUDE
+CLIP ACCREDITED CORPORATE LEARNING FUNCTIONS INCLUDE

 The process raises the level of confidence of top management in the effectiveness of its own learning function and in its own commitment to learning.
 The staff also gains awareness of a quality learning environment.

 The CLIP label elevates the employer brand, signaling to potential future employees an environment that realizes their potential.

 Thanks to CLIP, all stakeholders engage in a strategic dialog about the role of the learning function, its current standing and future development.